-Hydro dipping has become a popular method of customizing sneakers in the last few years.
+Hydro dipping (also called water marbling or immersion printing) has become a popular method of customizing sneakers in the last few years.
 You can become a sneaker artist simply by dipping your shoes in water with the colors of your choice.
-Not only that, but this is also a great investment opportunity: you can buy sneakers for cheap, customize them, and sell them at a higher price!
+Not only that, but this is also a great investment in sneakers: you can buy sneakers for cheap, customize them, and sell them at a higher price!
+However, be sure to use a Shoe Bot while buying your Nike sneakers because most of the time, Nike fans will have cleared the stock even before your page refreshes!

 For example, many artists love to customize their Vans while others prefer custom Air Force 1s.
 Of course, it’s a bit more complicated than just simply dipping your shoes in water to customize your shoes this way.
 Although you can always simply buy a pair of hand-painted sneakers, putting your own creative touch on your sneakers is a great way to express yourself.
 If you want to start hydro dipping your shoes, here’s how you can do it.